vibinex/reports/README.md

 ## About Coverage Percentage

+In a pull/merge request, if the author overwrites a developer's code but fails to get the overwritten code reviewed by that developer, we call it unreviewed or un-'covered' code.

+Example - In a pull/merge request, out of 100 lines of code in the diff, 20 lines are uncovered/unreviewed.
+The coverage is 80%.

-Coverage Percentage in this context refers to the percentage of deletions in merged pull requests that were reviewed.
-It provides an insight into how much of the code that was removed was actually looked at by reviewers.
-A higher percentage indicates that more of the deleted code was reviewed, ensuring that the removal was appropriate and didn't introduce any issues.
+A higher coverage percent is good and indicates how much of the code that was overwritten was actually looked at by reviewers.
+A higher percentage indicates that more of the overwritten code was reviewed, ensuring that the change was appropriate and didn't introduce any issues.

 ## GitHub PR Coverage Analyzer